It’s finally finished – my studio has a website!

 Everyone tells you when you first open a studio, “you must have a studio website!”
 I’m not saying you shouldn’t, but when I opened my studio in 2011 it wasn’t my priority and here’s why:

-3. I’m the kind of person who can’t do things half-way.
-I wanted to wait to build a website until I could do it right – the way I wanted to do it.
-I wasn’t willing to fork out money to have someone do it for me at that point, nor did I feel it necessary.
+- I’m the kind of person who can’t do things halfway.
+I wanted to wait to build a website until I could do it right – the way I wanted.
+I wasn’t willing to fork out money to have someone do it for me, nor did I feel it necessary.
 Five years ago, I had no clue how to build a website.
 Three years ago, my state MTA lost our website person.
-There was no one else to step up and as one of the youngest on the board who knew “a little more” than everyone else, I felt the urge to take it on.
-Thus, I was thrown into the world or WordPress.
+There was no one else to step up, and as one of the youngest on the board who knew “a little more” than everyone else, I felt the urge to take it on.
+Thus, I was thrown into the world of WordPress.
 I felt much more capable going into my own site development after this experience.

 Resources

-You can clip articles off the web, pdf’s, bookmark websites, snip images or screen shots and save to Evernote.
+You can clip articles from the web, PDFs, bookmark websites, snip images or screenshots, and save them to Evernote.
 I tagged all relevant items with “studio website.”
 When I go to Evernote, as you see below, everything shows up under that tag.

 Below are all the articles and resources I saved over the last few years.
-They will be excellent resources as they were for me, in helping you build a studio site.
-In anything we do, I think thorough research and preparation is key.
+They will be excellent resources, as they were for me, in helping you build a studio site.
+In anything we do, I think thorough research and preparation are key.
 These are all useful, even if you’re looking to simply improve your site.
-Don’t just read these articles either, look at as many other teacher sites as you can and write down what you see and what sticks out to you.
+Don’t just read these articles, either.
+Look at as many other teacher sites as you can and write down what you see and what sticks out to you.

-I should make a point to note that although I used WordPress, it would not be my recommendation for most teachers.
+I should note that although I used WordPress, it would not be my recommendation for most teachers.
 It requires quite a learning curve.
-Consider Weebly or Wix, both excellent and easy to use drag-and-drop website builders.
+Consider Weebly or Wix, both excellent and easy-to-use drag-and-drop website builders.

 In no particular order: